thadtorix/thadstorix/src/pages/index.md

       I've written, or about some of the things I find a bit soul-stirring.
       This is also a good place to learn more about the topics I enjoy teaching or speaking on as well as how you can hire me as your minister for your upcoming wedding, vow renewal, or other special ceremony!

-      For highlights and more information, keep scrolling!
     title: Welcome to my slice of the internet!
     type: icons
   - background_style: style2